Willis Russell: US Marshal, 1874

 In October 1874, a federal grand jury indicted several Klansmen, but then dismissed all charges against them when every prosecution witness disappeared.
 They probably had been murdered by the Klan.

 Raids by the Klan resumed immediately.
 Toward the end of October, a mob invaded eastern Shelby County, whipped three Black men, and threatened their employer, Thomas Ford, with violence if he persisted in hiring black workers.
 That same month, Klansmen murdered a teenage black girl and whipped several field hands.

-1875

 Klanmen burned a black church in Todd County on February 16, 1875.

-In June 1875, the State of Kentucky shelled out thousands of dollars in a court case against Russell.
+In June 1875, the State of Kentucky spent thousands of dollars in a court case against Russell.
 GC Wharton signed a $2,000 check for Alexander and Dickinson, the lawyers who were prosecuting the case of "Commonwealth versus Willis Russell, et al".
 More checks were signed for witnesses against Russell, traveling expenses for JH Dorman, who provided "services" for the Commonwealth, and newspaper men (for the Louisville Commercial, and Graham and Hardacre) were also paid by the State of Kentucky.